MichMich/MMM-Toon/README.md

 # MagicMirror Module: MMM-Toon
-A Magic Mirror Module for your Toon® Smart Thermostat.
+A MagicMirror Module for your Toon® Smart Thermostat.

 ## Example